Getty Images

 Another aspect of network reliability is the ability to deliver the required level of network performance in the face of rapidly increasing demand.
 Multi-cloud networking services can make it easier for multi-cloud environments to meet spiking demands.

 A multi-cloud network tool can address network traffic spikes by managing bandwidth to shift capacity away from lower-priority workloads.
-It can also simplify and enable network staff to add network capacity to the enterprise's resource pool transparently, which enables the environment to meet new network demands without additional work for administrators.
+It can also make it simple and fast for network staff to add network capacity transparently, which enables the environment to meet new network demands without additional work for cloud administrators.

 Key takeaways